cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ### Listing Cloudant Query indexes

-Now, list all the indexes in the `rolodex` database by using the GET command.
+You can list all the indexes in the `rolodex` database by using the GET command.

 ```json
     GET /rolodex/_index